Foster Avenue

-Foster Avenue (5200 N) is a major east-west street on the North Side of Chicago as well as the northwestern suburbs.
+Foster Avenue (5200 N) is a major east-west street on the North Side of Chicago as well as the northwestern Chicagoland suburbs in Illinois, US.
 Foster Avenue serves as the boundary line for the Chicago community areas of Edgewater to the north and Uptown to the south.

 Foster Avenue runs westward from Lake Michigan to East River Road (8800 W.) and picks up again west of Des Plaines River Road to connect Chicago to O'Hare Airport.
 It carries U.S. Route 41 from Lake Shore Drive to Lincoln Avenue.

 It is named for early Chicago settler John H. Foster.